Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 Camping with a Boat

 If you’re camping and bringing a boat: The park has very limited overflow parking near the amphitheater for equipment that won’t fit on your site.
-If these spaces are full, you will have to find a spot outside of the park to park your boat trailer.
+If these spaces are full, you will have to find a spot outside of the park for your boat trailer.

 Nearby Ludington Things to Do